ElementAstro/atom-docs/src/content/docs/en/system/signal.md

 ---
-title: Signal Handling Library Documentation
+title: Signal Handling
-description: Comprehensive documentation for the Signal Handling Library, including the SignalHandlerRegistry and SafeSignalManager classes, key methods, usage examples, and best practices for managing signals in C++ applications.
+description: Comprehensive for the Signal Handling Library, including the SignalHandlerRegistry and SafeSignalManager classes, key methods, usage examples, and best practices for managing signals in C++ applications.
 ---

-# Signal Handling Library Documentation

 ## Table of Contents